JamesIde/hidden-villa/README.md

 c) Users can make payments through the Stripe API provided by ngx-stripe, a thin wrapper for Stripe Elements, a set of UI components based off Stripe.js.
 Custom webhooks defined on the serverside track orders by listening to \*/api/payment/create-checkout-session.

 No installation instructions included - this is a project purely for personal development and learning.
-This was my first full-stack application with Angular on the frontend.
-Services, observables, behaviour subjects, http-interceptors,